spicyjack/public/notes/perl_web_apps.md

     plackup -p 3000 bin/app.psgi

+Start a _Mojolicious::Lite_ app

+    ./myapp.pl daemon

-Start a Mojolicious app using the `morbo` development web server, which will reload the web app automagically when you make changes to it
+Start a _Mojolicious::Lite_ app using the `morbo` development web server, which will reload the web app automagically when you make changes to it

     morbo ./myapp.pl

+Start a full _Mojolicious_ app

+    script/<name of app>

+Start a full _Mojolicious_ app under `morbo`

+    morbo script/<name of app>

+Start a daemonized _Mojolicious_ app

+    script/<name of app> daemon

+Start a _Mojolicious_ app meant to run under CGI

+    script/<name of app> cgi

+Start a _Mojolicious_ app meant to run under PCGI

+    script/<name of app> pcgi

+See a full list of options available to run _Mojolicious_ apps

+    script/<name of app>

 vim: filetype=markdown shiftwidth=2 tabstop=2